 Barbara’s Different Faces

-Barbara’s journey through key dates A French singing legend, Barbara (Paris 1930 – Neuilly-sur-seine 1997) is still deeply etched into many fans’ hearts to this day.
+A French singing legend, Barbara (Paris 1930 – Neuilly-sur-seine 1997) is still deeply etched into many fans’ hearts to this day.
 And yet, her start in the industry was far from easy.
 She became successful little by little, and was very attached to her fans throughout.
 Through the use of her lady in black “costume”, Barbara created a unique and mysterious character for herself.

 Barbara’s Different Faces